top of page

 After moving to Lebanon, Ohio in 2001, she volunteered at the Warren County Genealogical Society (WCGS) and created their website.
 She served as the 1st Vice President of the WCGS from 2005 to 2007, President from 2007 until the end of 2013, and again as the 1st Vice President from 2017-2018.
 She was the WCGS webmaster from its creation until the end of 2013 and has taught the WCGS summer workshops since 2005.

 In 2009, she became a board certified genealogist (CG) and completed her first renewal in 2014 and her second renewal in 2019.
 She also became a certified genealogy lecturer (CGL) in 2019.
 She was hired as a genealogy instructor at Sinclair Community College (Dayton, Ohio) in the fall of 2010 and at the Warren County Career Center (Lebanon, Ohio) in the fall of 2012.
-She currently teaches genealogy and technology classes for Sinclair Community College at their Courseview Campus in Mason, Ohio.
+She taught genealogy and technology classes for Sinclair Community College at their Courseview Campus in Mason, Ohio until the pandemic hit in 2020, at which time all adult education classes were put on hold by the department chair.

-She has been the co-chair for the 2013 and 2016 Ohio Genealogical Society annual conferences and has been the program coordinator for the annual Family History Jamboree held in Centerville, Ohio since 2016.
+She has been the co-chair for the 2013 and 2016 Ohio Genealogical Society annual conferences and has been the program coordinator for the annual Family History Jamboree held in Centerville, Ohio from 2016 to 2022.

 She belongs to the following organizations: NGS, OGS, GSG, WCGS and many genealogical societies all over the country.
 In April 2017, she became a member of NSDAR and was accepted into the USD 1812 Society in May of 2018.
 Through research she did on her husband's ancestry, her husband was accepted into the Mayflower lineage society in June of 2017.
 In January 2021, she was accepted as a member of Colonial Dames.

-In January 2020, she was hired by Eagle Investigative Services for military repatriation work for the US Army Past Conflict Repatriations Branch.
-She created a beginning genealogy webinar course to help researchers learn how to effectively use the most popular genealogy websites.
-You can see more details or register for the course here: https://eistrainingacademy.thinkific.com/pages/genealogy
+In January 2020, she was hired by Eagle Investigative Services for military repatriation work for the US Army Past Conflict Repatriations Branch (PCRB).
+She reviewed cases for them four four years until March 2024.
+She also created a beginning genealogy webinar course in 2020 for Eagle Investigative Services, to help researchers learn how to effectively use the most popular genealogy websites.

 In March 2021, she was hired by the General Society for Mayflower Descendants to work on updating their Silver Book series.
-She is currently working on Volume 9, which covers Pilgrim Francis Eaton, and his descendants.
-She had articles published in the Mayflower Quarterly in the Fall 2021 and Winter 2021 issues.
+She is currently working on Volume 9, which covers Mayflower passenger, Francis Eaton, and his descendants, and Volume 3, which covers Mayflower passenger George Soule.
+She had articles published in the Mayflower Quarterly in the Fall 2021, Winter 2021, and Winter 2023 issues.

 She has received numerous awards including: 2016 OGS Key Player; 2012 OGS outstanding chapter officer; the Tecumseh Book Award in 2010 and another in 2016; and the Salmon P. Chase Book Award in 2008 and 2022 for books she co-authored.
 The WCGS website she created won best website five times of the six times she applied at the OGS annual conference (2007-2009, 2011-2012).
 While she was President, WCGS won best chapter at the OGS conference five times of the six times she applied (2007-2009, and 2011-2012).

 She loves problem solving and tracking down those elusive ancestors.
-If she is not busy writing books for her clients you can probably find her spending time with her husband and seven children.
+If she is not busy writing books for her clients you can probably find her spending time with her husband, seven children, and grandbaby.

 bottom of page